Congestive Heart Failure Symptoms, Causes, Risk Factors, and Treatment

-- Class II: HF causes slight limitations to physical activity; the patients are comfortable at rest, but ordinary physical activity results in HF symptoms.
+- Class II: HF causes slight limitations to physical activity; the patients are comfortable at rest, but ordinary physical activity results in CHF symptoms.

-- Class III: HF causes marked limitations of physical activity; the patients are comfortable at rest, but less than ordinary activity causes symptoms of HF.
+- Class III: HF causes marked limitations of physical activity; the patients are comfortable at rest, but less than ordinary activity causes symptoms of CHF.